-If you got that degree and are still passionate about learning and your subject of expertise, a tutoring business can be an excellent way to monetize your skill.
+If you have that degree and are still passionate about learning and your subject of expertise, a tutoring business can be an excellent way to monetize your skill.
 You could also use your general expertise to tutor students in a variety of primary and high school subjects.

 Starting out with a tutoring business can be more cumbersome than it seems.
 Despite having the knowledge and skills to teach, tutors often lack the business expertise to get started with marketing and resource accumulation for their business.